materialsproject/fireworks/docs/worker_tutorial.rst

 Next Steps
 ==========

 A central FireServer and one or more FireWorkers pulling jobs in ``rapidfire`` mode might be all that you need to automate your application.
 However, if your FireWorker is a shared resource you might want to run jobs through an external queuing system rather than directly run ``rlaunch`` on your FireWorker.
 A description of how to run through a queue is given here:  :doc:`Launching Rockets through a queue </queue_tutorial>`.
-You can complete that tutorial now, or (our recommendation) save it for later.

-Meanwhile, we will move on to :doc:`defining jobs using FireTasks </firetask_tutorial>`.
+Or, you might return to the :doc:`home page <index>` and pursue a different tutorial.